ycyao216/cse110-w21-group17/specs/adrs/022121-Timer-Cycles.md

 ## Context and Problem Statement

 We want to decide on what time intervals to use for the pomodoro timer.
-Which intervals would be most effective for helping the user focus on work?
+Which intervals would be most effective for helping the user focus on work? **Note: Most of these decisions were made at the beginning/middle of the project on our Miro board(See link below).**

 ## Considered Options